 The statute of limitations period in medical negligence cases is more flexible than most other areas of Florida law.
 The standard time frame in which to file a medical negligence action is two years from the date of the incident.1 And it is usually wise to calculate the statute of limitations periods using this strict time period.
 But what if a client comes to you more than two years after the negligent incident with devastating injuries?
 Is there any hope for their claim?

 Let’s say a young couple comes to you asking for help with their four-year-old son who still can’t talk, has difficulty walking, behavioral issues, and learning disabilities.
 At birth, the child was in severe respiratory distress.
-The parents—being their first pregnancy, having no medical training, and in shock over the rush of dramatic events that took place in the hospital—head home with their newborn after discharge with a diagnosis of hypoxic ischemic encephalopathy and with daunting uncertainty about what their son’s life will look like.
+The parents— having no medical training and being in shock over the rush of dramatic events that took place in the hospital—head home with their newborn after discharge with a diagnosis of hypoxic ischemic encephalopathy and with daunting uncertainty about what their son’s life will look like.

 Enter the discovery doctrine, which provides for a two year limitations period that begins when the patient (or his or her representative) discovers that there is a reasonably possibility of negligence.
 Negligent acts that occur more than two years prior may still be prosecuted up until four years after the date of the incident.2 For minors, the repose period is extended until the child is eight years old.3 And with the ability to automatically extend the statute of limitations by 90 days, upon petition to the clerk of the court where suit will be filed, comes the ability to extend the statute of repose by 90 days as well.4